billwear/maas-rad/maas-cli-802.md

 The MAAS CLI can do everything that the web UI can do, and more.
 The CLI uses the `maas` command exclusively which, in turn, connects to the API.
 This page explains what is needed to get started with the CLI.

-Note that we do not provide complete coverage of the MAAS CLI.
+Note that this article does not provide complete coverage of the MAAS CLI.
 For an exhaustive treatment, you may want to see the [API documentation](https://maas.io/docs/api).
 Also note that this page represents user-entered values as uppercase variables preceded with the '$' character (e.g. $PROFILE and $EMAIL_ADDRESS).
 You should replace these placeholders with actual values.

 #### Quick questions you may have: